Skip to main content

 While this move strengthens the state's control over this valuable resource—essential for batteries and other high-tech industries—it also ensures that these activities will not be deemed monopolistic.
 This could significantly impact domestic and international stakeholders involved in lithium-related ventures in Mexico, as private companies may face more stringent regulatory frameworks.

-Similar to lithium, internet services are now classified as a strategic sector.
+Similar to lithium, internet services provided by the state are now classified as a strategic sector.
 The reform allows the Mexican government to expand its role in providing and regulating internet access nationwide.
 This classification paves the way for future regulatory changes that could result in greater state involvement in the telecom sector.

 By recognizing internet services as a strategic national interest, the reform aligns with broader efforts to ensure equitable access to communication technologies while enhancing public control over essential infrastructure.
 However, this move could raise concerns among private telecom providers and international investors.
 By designating internet services as a strategic sector in the Constitution, the reform paves the way for potential amendments to secondary legislation, which could grant the government broader authority to regulate and oversee the industry, increasing state control and potentially limiting private sector involvement.